OUIGO

 Choose the key moment of the experience

-User journey workshop
+User flow workshop

 Outcomes